Smoke and Mirrors: An Interview with Lucas Southworth

 Lucas Southworth's stories are forthcoming from or have recently appeared in TriQuarterly, Meridian, Hayden’s Ferry Review, Conjunctions, DIAGRAM, Willow Springs, and others.
 His collection of short stories, Everyone Here Has a Gun, recently won AWP’s Grace Paley Prize (University of Massachusetts Press, 2013).
 Southworth is a professor of fiction and screenwriting at Loyola University Maryland and an editor for the Baltimore Review.

 About the Interviewer:

 Christopher Allen is the managing editor at SmokeLong Quarterly.
-His fiction has appeared or is forthcoming in Indiana Review, Juked, FRiGG, The Journal of Compressed Creative Arts and others.
+His debut flash fiction collection is forthcoming from Matter Press.
+Allen's fiction has appeared or is forthcoming in [PANK], Indiana Review, Juked, FRiGG, The Journal of Compressed Creative Arts and others.
 Read his book reviews in Necessary Fiction, The Lit Pub, Fiction Southeast and others.
 In 2017 Allen was both a finalist (as translator) and semifinalist for The Best Small Fictions.
 He lives somewhere in Europe--for now--and curates the travel blog I Must Be Off!